promotedai/impression-tracker-react-hook/README.md

 - Lint the project: `npm run lint`
 - Run unit tests: `npm test` or `npm test`

+## When developing locally

+**Broken** - This fails with a `Error: Cannot find module 'react'` when using with NextJS.

+If you want to test local changes in an actual deployment, use `npm link`.

+1. Run `npm run updateLink`.
+4. Go to client directory and run `npm link impression-tracker-react-hook`.

+When you update `impression-tracker-react-hook`, run `npm run updateLink`.

+When you want to undo, use `npm unlink` in `impression-tracker-react-hook/dist` and `npm unlink impression-tracker-react-hook` in the client directory.

+## Deploy

+We use a GitHub action that runs semantic-release to determine how to update versions.
+Just do a normal code review and this should work.
+Depending on the message prefixes (e.g. `feat: `, `fix: `, `clean: `, `docs: `), it'll update the version appropriately.

 # Resources

 The base of this repository is a combination of the following repos: